 • Financial support of foreign-related costs

 • Organizational, cultural and linguistic support during the preparation period

 KOOR/BEST is located at Karlsruhe University for Applied Sciences.
-As a consortium, KOOR/BEST coordinates all applications of the Erasmus Placement Programme for students enrolled in one of the 41 participating universities in Baden-Württemberg.
-KOOR/BEST is the biggest Erasmus consortium in Germany.
+As a consortium, KOOR/BEST coordinates all applications of the Erasmus Placement Programme for students enrolled in one of the 42 participating universities in Baden-Württemberg.

 Academic recognition of the work placement

 The European Commission attaches great importance to the academic recognition of the work placement.
 Here you can find out more about the recognition procedure of work placements abroad.

 The European Commission prescribes an incorporation of the successfully completed work placement abroad into the Diploma Supplement of the student or into an equivalent document.
 Our partner universities have committed themselves to consider this by signing the regulations of ECHE.

 If there are any difficulties regarding the academic recognition, don’t hesitate to contact KOOR/BEST.
 In such a case we can get in touch with the contact person of your International Office and/or with the contact person of the relevant department.
 For graduates, it is recommended to include their stay abroad into the Europass.

 The following conditions need to be fulfilled in order to apply for an Erasmus+ Placement Scholarship: